razorjack/quicksand/README.md

 Integration with enhancement plugins
 ------------------------------------

+(This option shouldn't be needed if you use Quicksand v1.5 or higher)

 Quicksand works fine with other plugins.
 Please note that:

 -   when your items have functional enhancements (e.g. tooltips),